martkist/freech-react/README.md

 ./run.sh
 ```

 freechd now needs a while (10min to 1h depending on your connection) to download the blockchain.
 You can check `top` to see if freechd is still busy.
 If it's not busy anymore (cpu at around 10%) it's ready to use.
-Go to https://example.com/index.html where example.com is your domain and start twisting :-).
+Go to https://example.com/index.html where example.com is your domain and start freeching :-).

 To stop freechd and the proxy, run: